cjacker/opensource-toolchain-fpga/README.md

 endmodule
 ```

-Yosys is a REPL, you can use it interactively or use batch script mode.
+Yosys has REPL mode support, you can use it interactively or use batch script mode.

 **REPL mode:**